 BRITISH ELECTRONICS FIT

 The T1154 transmitter (top) and R1155 receiver (bottom) were part of the radio equipment carried aboard RAF medium and heavy bombers, such as the Avro Lancaster during WWII.
 This pair was used for long range communication when flying over enemy territory.
 The coloured knobs on the transmitter made tuning much easier. as most of the time, the wireless operator would be wearing thick gloves.
-On the 1154, the frequency chart cover has been removed to give a glimpse into the innards.
+On the 1154, the frequency chart cover has been removed to give a glimpse into the internals.
+Marconi's Wireless Telegraph Company had the contract to install the T1154/R1155 system at British airfields.
 Download image to enlarge.
 (Photo by Jerry Proc) R1155 frequency range: 75 kHz to 18.5 MHz depending on the model variant.

 Original vintage : 1941